 Paula Le Dieu is a new media executive and advisor.
 Paula has worked with the BBC, Guardian, Fairfax, Ofcom and Creative Commons as well as online content and activism communities such as iCommons and the international documentary community.
 Her experience spans advising on the future of public service media, open culture theory and practice, the role of archives in the digital age, leading international communities of volunteers, building e-commerce solutions and sitting on the executive board of the leading European Documentary Festival – Sheffield Doc/Fest…amongst other things.
 More information can be found at ledieu.org.

-Dr. Rufus Pollock is CEO and Founder of the Open Knowledge Foundation.
-He was formerly a Shuttleworth Foundation Fellow, an Associate of the Centre for Intellectual Property and Information Law at the University of Cambridge and a Director of the Open Knowledge Foundation which he co-founded in 2004.
-He has worked extensively as a scholar and developer on the social, legal and technological issues related to the creation and sharing of knowledge.
+Dr Rufus Pollock is CEO and Founder of the Open Knowledge Foundation.
+He was formerly a Shuttleworth Foundation Fellow, and the Mead Fellow in Economics at Emmanuel College, University of Cambrige.
+He has worked extensively as a scholar, activist and technologist on the social, legal and technological issues related to the creation and sharing of knowledge.
 More information can be found on his home page.
 Rufus was a member of the Board from its founding until 2013 when he stepped down as a Director but continues to act as Board Secretary.